MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-304.md

 ## Chapter 4 - Camera Setup

 > [!IMPORTANT]
-> If you wish to skip the *Unity Set up* component of this lab, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%204%20-%20Face%20Recognition/Azure-MR-Lab-4.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html).
+> If you wish to skip the *Unity Set up* component of this course, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%204%20-%20Face%20Recognition/Azure-MR-Lab-4.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html).
 Be aware that this package also includes the import of the ***Newtonsoft DLL***, covered in **Chapter 5**.
 With this imported, you can continue from **Chapter 6**.

 1. In the **Hierarchy** Panel, select the ***Main Camera***.